Echeveria nodulosa [ech-eh-VER-ee-a nod-yoo-LOH-suh] is another stunning succulent plant.

 If this happens, wipe down the plant with a damp cloth or dust off the pests before they become a problem.

-This is a beautiful option for a garden plant or a houseplant due to its attractive appearance and ability to attract hummingbirds for a lively looking garden.
+This is a beautiful option for a garden plant or as a companion plant with other succulents or a houseplant due to its attractive appearance and ability to attract hummingbirds to a lively-looking garden.

 - Echeveria Succulents Diseases?

 Learn how to tackle Echeveria diseases and pests with our guide.
 Keep your succulents healthy, vibrant, and problem-free!